 Clinical Signs & Symptoms

 › Hair loss

 › Bald spots

 › Dermatitis (inflammation of skin)

-Veterinarians will require a complete history of your dog which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
+Veterinarians will require a complete history of your cat which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
 Diagnosis is done with a combination of tests.
 These include routine lab examinations and special tests.
 They are:

-› Physical examination (This confirms the diagnosis)
+› Physical examination (This usually confirms the diagnosis)

 Other tests are performed to check the underlying disease which is causing hair loss.

 › Bacterial culture test